KmolYuan/Pyslvs-UI/README.md

 + **Mechanical Synthesis**:

-    - **Number and Type Synthesis**: Cython algorithm use to find out structure possibilities of the mechanism.
+    - **Number and Type Synthesis**: Cython algorithm used to find out structure possibilities of the mechanism.
     - **Dimensional Synthesis**: Kernel from three Cython algorithm API (rewrite).

 Previews in Ubuntu with KDE Plasma desktop: